-You can connect your home computers to the Windows Home Server 2011 server using the Connect a Computer to the Server wizard.
-You can launch this wizard by typing http://<servername>/connect Internet address in your Internet browser, where <servername> is the name of the server.
-The wizard installs the Windows Home Server 2011 Connector software on your home computer and joins it to the server.
-Windows Home Server 2011 then automatically backs up your home computer, monitors its health, and enables you to configure and to remotely administer Windows Home Server 2011 from your home computer.
+You can connect your computers in the network to the Windows Storage Server 2008 R2 Essentials server using the Connect a Computer to the Server wizard.
+You can launch this wizard by typing https://<servername>/connect Internet address in your Internet browser, where <servername> is the name of the server.
+The wizard installs the Connector software on your client computer and joins it to your server.
+Windows Storage Server 2008 R2 Essentials then automatically backs up your computer (if set up to do so), monitors its health, and enables you to configure and to remotely administer Windows Storage Server 2008 R2 Essentials from your client computer.

 Before you begin

-Before you begin connecting your home computers, do the following:
+Before you begin connecting your client computers to Windows Storage Server 2008 R2 Essentials, do the following:

-Ensure that the computer meets the prerequisites to connect to the home server.
-To learn about the prerequisites, see Prerequisites for connecting a computer to the home server.
+Ensure that the computer meets the prerequisites to connect to the Windows Storage Server 2008 R2 Essentials server.
+To learn about the prerequisites, see Prerequisites for connecting a computer to the network.

-Ensure that the Windows Home Server 2011 supports the operating system that is running on the computer.
-For a list of supported operating systems, see Supported operating systems for home computers.
+Ensure that the Windows Storage Server 2008 R2 Essentials supports the operating system that is running on the computer.
+For a list of supported operating systems, see Supported operating systems for client computers.

-Review the changes that are made to the computer by the server Windows Home Server 2011when you run the Connector software at What changes does the home server make to a home computer?
+Review the changes that are made to the computer by server when you run the Connector software at What changes does the server make to a client computer?

-Windows Home Server 2011 does not support backing up and restoring dynamic disks on client computers.
+Windows Storage Server 2008 R2 Essentials does not support backing up and restoring dynamic disks on client computers.
 If you want the server to create backups for your computer, do not use a computer with dynamic disks.

-This section includes step-by-step instructions to connect a computer to a server that is running Windows Home Server 2011.
+This section includes step-by-step instructions to connect a computer to a server that is running Windows Storage Server 2008 R2 Essentials.
 To complete this procedure, you will need the following information:

 The user name and password of the computer’s local administrator account (if you are not logged on to the computer as a local administrator).

-Complete the following procedure on all of your other computers to connect them to the Windows Home Server 2011 server.
+Complete the following procedure on all of your other computers to connect them to the Windows Storage Server 2008 R2 Essentials server.

 To connect your computer to the server

-Log on to the computer that you want to connect to the server.
+Log on to your computer that you want to connect to the Windows Storage Server 2008 R2 Essentials server.